Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Introduction

-The proposed rank-adaptive algorithm can be summarized as follows.
-We consider the structure-preserving temporal discretization of the reduced dynamics introduced in \cite{P19}.
-At the end of any given temporal interval we compute a surrogate error for all tested parameters and check the ratio of the norms of the error indicators at consecutive rank updates.
-If this error slope exceeds a chosen tolerance, we extract the singular vector associated with the most relevant mode of the dynamics via SVD of the error indicator.
-This vector, together with its symplectic dual, provides the direction in which the reduced space in augmented.
-Since the initial condition in the updated manifold is rank-deficient we also propose an algorithm to perform a regularization of the velocity field describing the reduced flow such that the resulting vector belongs to the tangent space of the updated reduced manifold, and the Hamiltonian structure is then preserved.
+The proposed rank-adaptive algorithm can be summarized as follows. \begin{itemize} \item Given a fixed partition of the temporal domain, we consider, in each temporal subinterval, the discretized reduced dynamical system obtained with the structure-preserving approach of \cite{P19}.
+While in \cite{P19} the rank of the approximate solution is fixed a priori, here we \emph{change the rank adaptively} from one temporal interval to the next one. \item To this aim, a surrogate error based on a linearization of the problem residual is computed at chosen times and for all tested parameters.
+If the error indicator reveals, according to a specific criterion, that the current reduced space is too small to approximate the state, we augment it in the direction that is worst approximated by the current reduced basis.
+The reduced dynamical system is then evolved, in the subsequent temporal interval, in the augmented manifold.
+In case of overapproximation, the size of the reduced space is, instead, decreased. \item Two major difficulties are associated with this approach: (i) to maintain the \emph{global} Hamiltonian structure of the dynamics while modifying the reduced phase space; and (ii) to evolve the system on the updated space starting from a rank-deficient initial condition.
+To address these problems, we devise a regularization of the velocity field of the reduced flow so that the resulting vector belongs to the tangent space of the updated reduced manifold, and the Hamiltonian structure is then preserved. \end{itemize}